Drizzr/Bachelorarbeit/README.md

 - **Channel Mapping**: The `__init__` method adjusts channel indices (`abs(val) >= 100`).
 Modify this logic if your TDMS channel mapping differs.

 ## Notes
-- **Performance**: CUDA is automatically selected if available, significantly speeding up segmentation and ICA.
+- **Performance**: CUDA or MPS (Apple Silicon) is automatically selected if available, significantly speeding up segmentation and ICA.
 - **Logging**: Set `logging` level to `DEBUG` for detailed diagnostics or `ERROR` for minimal output.
 - **Extensibility**: Static utility methods (e.g., `bandstop_filter`) can be used independently for custom processing.
 - **Data Integrity**: Validate TDMS and log files before processing to avoid runtime errors.